 Misconceptions

-While some think that mission funding for Africa must come from external sources, there are adequate and biblical reasons to believe that God makes provision for his work in Africa.
+While some think that mission funding for Africa must come from external sources, there are adequate reasons to believe that God makes provision for his work in Africa.

-Though God sees the local church as the seed-bed and support of missions, there seems to be a wedge between para-church organizations and local churches.
+Though God sees the local church as the support of missions, there seems to be a wedge between para-church organizations and local churches.
 Often, the unasked question is: “Why should I, the local church leader, support you, the para-church leader’s work?”
 We seem to forget that the Kingdom of God is the ultimate in missionary endeavour (Matt 24:14).

-Undoubtedly, denominations and local churches have plans to evangelize the world, but in reality, the para-church agencies are more active in the frontlines of missionary work.

 A call to the African Church

-We have a stewardship responsibility to support the funding of God’s mission in Africa and beyond.
+We have a stewardship responsibility to support the funding of God’s mission worldwide.
 The Church in Africa is rich in manpower, missionary know-how, and finances.
 The issue is how to partner and raise the money.

 • The African Church must mobilize right from the children’s department through missions awareness creation.
 Let us send children to missions camps to learn the practices of praying, giving, sending, and going.
-Our mission has practiced this for over 20 years and we see results of young people becoming interested in supporting missionary work.

 • Intensify the mobilization of university students and graduates for mission outreaches.
-A strong component is intentional discipleship–preparing the younger generation to launch into the deep at any time.
+A strong component is intentional discipleship to prepare the younger generation.

 • African Christian youth in the diaspora are responsible for huge remittances back to Africa.
-This resource needs to be explored in the support of missionary endeavour.
+This resource needs to be explored in support of missions.

-• African Christian businesses that are doing well must be empowered to use their businesses as channels for raising and releasing disciples and disciple-makers.
-They double as gospel financiers and will refer their friends and partners if they find fulfilment in sponsoring missions.
+• African Christian businesses that are doing well must be empowered to use their businesses as channels for raising and releasing disciple-makers.
+They double as gospel financiers if they find fulfilment in sponsoring missions.

-• Adhering to standards of accountability for funds received and applied is key.
-Transparency and faithfulness are crucial in God-given partnerships.
+• Adhering to standards of accountability for funds received and applied is crucial.

-For the African Church to reach these goals, consistent pulpit preaching on both the Great Commission and the stewardship of members towards unreached people groups (UPGs) is key.
+For the African Church to reach these goals, consistent pulpit preaching is key.
 This helps in raising prayer, empowering Christians to go, to give, and also to send missionaries.
 We must not give up on talking about these open doors for partnering with God.

 FUNDING IDEAS

 Tim Welch’s book, New Funding Models for Global Mission, Learning From the Majority World, shares creative ways to fund missions.
-We have curated a few to demonstrate how everyone can contribute meaningfully to the Great Commission irrespective or occupational or economic status.
+Here are a few to demonstrate how everyone can contribute to the Great Commission.

-• Missions Start-up Group (MSG): A small group of people who keep missions continually alive before the local church by sharing missions information, prayer requests, and advocating financial support for missionary candidates.
+• Missions Start-up Group (MSG): A group of people who keep missions alive before the local church by sharing missions information, prayer requests, and advocating financial support for missionaries.

-• Mission Designation: Church members designate a portion of what they have for missions, e.g., sales from eggs laid by a designated “missions hen,” milk from a designated “missions cow,” or profits from sales made on a designated “missions day of the week.”
-A church could also purchase a “missions taxi,” run a taxi business, and give the profits to missions.
+• Mission Designation: Church members designate a portion of what they have for missions, e.g., sales from eggs laid by a designated “missions hen” or profits from sales made on a designated “missions day of the week.”
+A church could also run a taxi business and give the profits to missions.

-• Twelve-Church Model: A local church partners with 11 other churches and each month, one church provides the monthly support needed by a missionary family.
+• Twelve-Church Model: A local church partners with 11 other churches and each month, one church provides the monthly support for a missionary family.